maxeyz/portfolio/README.md

 ![Game Engine Example](./assets/img/GameEngineGIF.gif)

 - **About**
   - This is my first attempt on making my own game engine using OpenGL.
-I began this project during my 2nd year at LTU where I developed the rendering pipeline including shaders, lighting, OBJ/GLTF loading, and different rendering techniques.
-There is still a lot of work to do, but I'm planning to add some physics simulations after I'm satisifed with the rendering modules.
-It's far from a finished project even as a rendering engine but I wanted to add this so you are able to see some actual code.
+I began this project during my 2nd year at LTU where I developed the rendering pipeline including shaders, lighting, OBJ/GLTF loading, and different rendering techniques (Forward and Deferred Rendering).
+There is still a lot of work to do, but I'm planning to add some physics simulations after I'm satisifed with the essential rendering modules.
+It's far from a finished project even as a graphics engine but I wanted to add this to demonstrate some code.

     The bulk of the code can be found inside the "/.engine/render" and "/.engine/core" folder.
 Shaders are located in "/.assets/shader".
 Some actual folder structures will be added soon.
 Link to the repo: [Game Engine Link](https://github.com/maxeyz/OpenGL_Engine)